dojoe/hackmeifyoucan/docs/_sources/index.rst.txt

 But you know what?
 This would clobber any value we may have painstakingly put into ``a2``, so let's deviate from the original flow a bit and skip that ``mov`` instruction.
 Let's use the address of the ``retw`` instead.

-Also, this is a great moment to remember how the topmost two bits of the return address *actually* encode the amount to shift the register window when returning?
+Also, this is a great moment to remember how the topmost two bits of the return address *actually* encode the amount to shift the register window when returning!
 We better encode the right value in here!
 Since we're using ``call8`` everywhere that would be ``0b10``.

 With all that in mind, we can craft our first register value: